The Ultimate Guide on How to Get an Apostille Done in New York City

 3. Finally, the Department of State

-How cool is going to the Department of State?
-Well, it could be cooler actually.
-You will be sent to a very specific section of the Department of State of New York in New York City.
-It is 'so specific' that you will actually take a separate entrance to reach an area dedicated to licensing examinations administered by the NYS and the apostilles.
+You will have to go to a specific section of the Department of State of New York in New York City.
+It is ‘so specific’ that you will actually take a separate entrance to reach an area dedicated to licensing examinations administered by the NYS and the apostilles.

 First things first.
 The Department of State won’t accept payments in cash.
 Therefore, make sure you have a money order for $ 10.00 for *each* of the documents being apostilled.
 You can combine the amounts in a single money order to save the fees.
 For example, four documents could be paid with a single $ 40.00 money order instead of four money orders of $ 10.00 each.
 If you are buying a western union money order with a $ 2.00 fee, using a single money order would save you $ 6.00 in our example.

-Waiting time: they will handle you the apostilled document on the same day if you have few documents being notarized.
-Same day could mean between 15 to 60 minutes.
-For large batches (e.g.: 10 documents) they may ask you to come back in another day.
+Waiting time: they will handle the apostilled document on the same day if you have few documents being notarized.
+The same day could mean between 15 to 60 minutes.
+For large batches (e.g., 10 documents), they may ask you to return on another day.

 Got the apostille?
 MISSION ACCOMPLISHED.
-By following these quick tips you can save up to $ 300.00 in fees for an apostille.
-Time required for all the steps described in this guide could go from 1.5 hour to 3 hours.
+Following these quick tips can save up to $ 300.00 in fees for an apostille.
+The required time for all the steps described in this guide could go from 1.5 to 3 hours.